 How will the Unified Patent Court work?

 The UPC will be a two instance court, comprising local, regional and central first instance divisions, and a single second instance Court of Appeal.
 The Court of Justice of the European Union should have no more involvement than it currently does in patent cases, where its role is essentially limited to interpretation of relevant EU law (such as the Biotech Directive and SPC Regulation).

 The jurisdictional arrangements for the first instance divisions are relatively complex but the basic rule is that infringement cases will be dealt within the local or regional division(s) where the defendant is domiciled or where infringement occurs.
 Counterclaims for revocation can be brought before local and regional divisions.
 There are likely to be many local and regional divisions, and these will be important since most cases in the UPC are likely either to be commenced there, or end up there.

 The Central Division will have jurisdiction for revocation actions and declarations of non-infringement, as well as limited jurisdiction for infringement actions.
-It will have three locations: London – for pharmaceuticals and chemicals; Munich – for mechanical engineering, lighting and heating; and Paris – for the remainder, including electronics.
+It will have at least two locations: Munich and Paris.
+The London central division has been re-located.

 How do I find out more?